Claiborne Utilities District water system posts perfect survey score.

 System scores 100% on state inspection of public drinking water.

-Claiborne Utilities District recently earned a perfect score of 599 points out of a possible 599 for a numerical score of 100% from the Tennessee Department of Environment and Conservation (TDEC).
-The perfect score is based on a two year survey and a site survey by the Division of Water Resources on April 20, 21 and 25, 2016.
+Claiborne Utilities District earned a perfect score of 599 points out of a possible 599 for a numerical score of 100% from the Tennessee Department of Environment and Conservation (TDEC).
+The perfect score is based on a two year survey and a site survey by the Division of Water Resources for the year of 2017.

 “I’m extremely proud of our employees who daily perform at the highest level in order to achieve this perfect score” said George Coots, General Manager of Claiborne Utilities District “Performing at such a high level would not be possible without our employees at all levels working together as a cohesive team, focusing on service excellence and employing the best practices to ensure the maximum observable standards in water management.”